Dietrich Internship Opportunity Grants Program

 Dietrich College encourages its undergraduate students to find and undertake professionally relevant and meaningful internship opportunities.
 We understand that many of these opportunities are unpaid or, at best, provide minimal compensation.
 Yet it is often these very positions that provide students with the most meaningful work experiences in helping them define and move forward toward their career goals.

-We have instituted the Dietrich College Internship Opportunity Grant Program to make it more possible for our undergraduate students to take advantage of less remunerative but worthwhile off-campus internship opportunities.
-Typically, the program awards two types of internship opportunity grants:
+We have instituted the Dietrich College Internship Opportunity Grants Program to make it more possible for our undergraduate students to take advantage of less remunerative but worthwhile off-campus internship opportunities by providing funds to offset the costs associated with a low or unpaid internship.

 To qualify for a Dietrich College Internship Opportunity Grant, students must be:

-- registered at the time of application either as a primary major in one of the Dietrich College major programs, or as a BHA student
+- registered either as a primary major in one of the Dietrich College major programs or as a BHA student at the time of application

 Students seeking grant support for any portion of a time period after they graduate are not eligible.